Board of Directors

 A Bay Area native, Jeff, his wife Rena, and their children Natalie and David have been engaged with Rodef Sholom through Jewish education and by forging new friendships.
 He has been an active participant over the years in the High Holy Day services.
 Jeff believes that the Jewish faith provides so much of his family’s identity that devoting increased energy to Rodef Sholom feels like a natural choice.
 He plans to bring the same dedication that he has given to raising his children and building his career to the Rodef Sholom community.
 Jeff feels that with many transitions on the horizon, it is an important and exciting time to be part of the team that steers the congregation in the right direction.

 Pat Goldman grew up in Vermillion, South Dakota.
-For years, she travelled the forty miles to and from Sioux City, Iowa every Friday night, Saturday night, and Sunday morning to attend Synagogue.
-Her fondest memories are of attending different Jewish summer camps in Wisconsin as a camper and as a counsellor.
+For years, she traveled the forty miles to and from Sioux City, Iowa every Friday night, Saturday night, and Sunday morning to attend Synagogue.
+Her fondest memories are of attending different Jewish summer camps in Wisconsin as a camper and as a counselor.
 The community she found at camp made her never want to leave.

 Pat received her BA in Judaic Studies from Yale University, and her JD from Hastings College of the Law in San Francisco.
 Since 1992, she has represented only employees in employment law matters, initially with a firm in San Francisco, and then opening her own practice in San Rafael in 2011.
 She has been active and on the boards of various employment law and trial lawyer organizations, mentoring law students and new lawyers, and involving herself in various social justice activities.